Odawg56/python-collatz/README.md

 ##Colour Calculation

 If you've seen the app work, you'll note that there is a spectrum of colours that render in the strands, composed of RGB values.
 Currently, Red increases and Blue decreases through values tested, and Green increases along the length of a strand, with the maximum value in the whole application having the maximum green value of 255.
-The maximum value is hence needed prior to rendering the strands, so it is calculated beforehand in a function `calcMaxValue'
+The maximum value is hence needed prior to rendering the strands, so it is calculated beforehand in a function `calcMaxGreen`.